New here? Learn more about Spotlight PA’s independent, unbiased reporting »

 The court also has a reputation as one of the busiest appellate benches in the nation.
 Its judges, who typically hear cases in three-person panels, are elected to 10-year terms in partisan contests and subsequently face nonpartisan retention votes, which usually succeed.

-The court currently has eight judges elected as Democrats and six as Republicans, plus one vacancy.
+The court will have nine judges elected as Democrats and six as Republicans starting in January 2026.

 Members of the Pennsylvania Superior Court as of September 2025.